 We spend a major part of our days gazing at the screens of our smartphones, computers, and TVs.
 In doing so, we expose our eyes to the harmful blue light that causes macular degeneration and might lead to permanent vision loss.

 As for LG smart TVs, they have an OEM-branded version of the blue light filter feature and it’s called Eye Comfort Mode.
-Whether you own a full HD 4K (UHD) or 8K smart TV with LED, OLED, or Nano Cell display, you can put a check on the harmful blue light emission by switching to the Eye Comfort Mode on your LG TV.
+Whether you own a full HD 4K (UHD) or 8K smart TV with LED, OLED, or Nano Cell display, you can reduce the harmful blue light emission by switching to the Eye Comfort Mode on your LG TV.

 Anyway, if you are having internet connection problems on your LG TV, you must read our detailed tutorial on fixing the WiFi connectivity issue.